Barozzi/gnote/README.md

-  day         Create a new DevLog for the current day. help        Help about any command search      Search all DevLogs for a string match ticket      A brief description of your command
+  day         Create a new DevLog for the current day. help        Help about any command search      Search all DevLogs for a string match ticket      Create a new unit of work folder with a standard set of files.

 Flags:
   -h, --help     help for gnote